 1. SUNSET PARK

-I can’t for the life of me figure out what sample was used on this song, or if there even was a sample used… It sounds like a song I grew up listening to, but I’m just not sure!
-Anyway, this song is a testament to A$AP Twelvyy’s classic contemporary style.
-I definitely bobbed my head up and down involuntarily every time I bumped this.
+I can’t for the life of me figure out what sample was used on “Sunset Park,” or if there even was a sample used… It sounds like a song I grew up listening to, but I’m just not sure!
+Anyway, “Sunset Park” is a testament to A$AP Twelvyy’s classic contemporary style.
+I definitely bobbed my head up and down involuntarily every time I bumped it.

 Most of us can relate to going through some sort of every day struggle (yeah dat), and Twelvyy provides us with a soundtrack for our every day struggles on “Sunset Park”.